Compressing the chronology of a temporal network with graph commutators

-Second, it can help compress large sequences of temporal networks by combining any consecutive pair of network $T({A})$ and $T({B})$ into an aggregate if the expected error on the aggregate is smaller than some threshold.
-We can apply this process recursively and hierarchically to compress the data to a much smaller sequence of networks while keeping track of the duration of each network snapshot.
-As shown in Fig.~\ref{fig:hospital} using real temporal interaction data, this approach allowed us to consistently meet a certain level error while decreasing the number of required network snapshots by a factor of almost 2.
+First, the approach can directly provide bounds of accuracy when studying dynamics on temporal networks with tools developed for spreading on static networks.
+Second, our algorithm can help compress large sequences of temporal networks by aggregating consecutive pairs of networks to reach a desired level of simplification.
+Our algorithm could also be modified to aggregate snapshots until the expected error caused by this aggregation is smaller than some threshold.
+As shown in Fig.~\ref{fig:hospital} using real temporal interaction data, this approach allowed us to consistently meet a certain level of error while decreasing the number of required network snapshots almost by half compared to aggregating into even-width windows.

-Third, the error can be used to to estimate the accuracy of data collection in the first place by testing how compressible it could be.
-This might help focus data collection efforts by identifying places and times with fast temporal variations, as in the top panel of Fig.~\ref{fig:hospital}.
-Fourth, the error can be used on non-temporal data to compare the structure of any two networks $T({A})$ and $T({B})$ that share some of the same nodes.
-At its core, our approach is a network comparison tool: How different are networks when compared to their average?
+Third, the error can be used to estimate the accuracy of data collection in the first place by testing how compressible the data might be.
+This could help focus data collection efforts by identifying places and times with fast temporal variations, as in the top panel of Fig.~\ref{fig:hospital}.
+Fourth, the error can be used on non-temporal data to compare the structure of any two networks that share some of the same nodes and support the same dynamics.
+At its core, our approach is a network comparison tool: How different are dynamics on two networks compared to dynamics on their average?

-Limitations of the method include its sensitivity to spreading process parameters to keep $\beta\delta t$ within the appropriate range for the matrix exponential approximation, requiring the dynamics to be slow compared to the timescale of network snapshots.
-Another limitation is the greediness of the algorithm, which means it can get stuck in sub-optimal compression sequence when compressing a long sequence to a handful of snapshots.
-Future work might explore how to better predict the optimal stopping point of temporal compression.

-Altogether, we hope that our work will inspire more tools to compress temporal network data which is an area rich in possible applications.
+One important limitation is the greediness of our algorithm, as it can get stuck in sub-optimal compression sequences.
+Future work should also explore how to predict the optimal stopping point of temporal compression.
+We hope that our work will inspire more tools to compress temporal network data while preserving the dynamical processes they support, which is an area rich in possible applications.

-\paragraph{\textbf{Acknowledgements}} The authors acknowledge support from the National Institutes of Health 1P20 GM125498-01 Centers of Biomedical Research Excellence Award and the National Science Foundation Grant No. DMS-1829826.
+\paragraph{\textbf{Acknowledgements}} A.A. and L.H.D. acknowledge support from the National Institutes of Health 1P20 GM125498-01 Centers of Biomedical Research Excellence Award and the National Science Foundation Grant No. DMS-1829826.
+C.M. is supported by NSF grant BIGDATA-1838251.